ilyasolgun11/paws-play-pp1/README.md

 This project could not have happened without the support of the following people listed in no particular order:

-- David Bowers - My mentor David has been amazing with guiding me on how i can make an amazing project, if i get a distinction it is because of him.
+- David Bowers - My mentor David has been amazing in guiding me on how I can make an amazing project, if I get a distinction it is because of him.
-- Patrick Hladun - Tester and advisor, give me some amazing tips on how i can improve my site.
+- Patrick Hladun - Tester and advisor, gave me some amazing tips on how I can improve my site.
-- Benjamin Schäfer - Tester and advisor, also gave me som amazing tips and pointed out bugs that i would'nt have seen otherwise.
+- Benjamin Schäfer - Tester and advisor, also gave me some amazing tips and pointed out bugs that I wouldn't have seen otherwise.
-- Ayisha Sandiford - Tester and advisor, pointed out some bugs i did not notice, really helpful!
+- Ayisha Sandiford - Tester and advisor, pointed out some bugs I did not notice, really helpful!

 ### General reference: <a name="general-reference"></a>

-The only piece of code i was inspired by and modified was the navigation toggle functionality from the love running project.
+The only piece of code I was inspired by and modified was the navigation toggle functionality from the love-running project.

 ### Content: <a name="content"></a>

-- All contents for this project has been inspired by Chat.GPT, and modified for this project by me.
+- All contents for this project have been inspired by Chat.GPT, and modified for this project by me.
-- All icons used was from [Font Awesome](https://fontawesome.com/)
+- All icons used are from [Font Awesome](https://fontawesome.com/)
 - Fonts were imported from [Google fonts](https://fonts.google.com/)

 ### Media <a name="media"></a>